Non-urban metering

 Learn more about duly qualified persons (DQPs), how to become a meter installer, and find helpful resources.

-Man wearing a cap
+Man wearing a blue cap and smiling

 Find out about the metering rule requirements, pattern-approved meters, compatible local intelligence devices (LIDs) and how suppliers and manufacturers can work with government to help meet metering demands.